astralorchid/DeadOS/README.txt

 lastest version is in os6 folder
 Floppy image in /bin/
-Boots on most computers (UEFI requires compatibility mode and other settings) Not responsible for any damage or data loss caused by the use or misuse of DeadOS
+Boots on most computers (UEFI requires compatibility/legacy mode and other settings) Not responsible for any damage or data loss caused by the use or misuse of DeadOS
 language:
   x86 - Real Mode